5 Must have Intellectual Property Apps for your Smartphone

 This app could help save time and money at the initial stage of patent development as you could conduct a basic search by yourself — to determine if an identical or confusingly similar patent has already been granted for the same product or process which you intend to develop — without having to hire an attorney or professional to conduct the search on your behalf.

 Though it is always recommended that you hire an expert for conducting patentability searches, but for the DIY enthusiasts, this app is a great option.
 It does not require any keywords, fields or Boolean operations to conduct the search and is user-friendly.
 It is also fast, powerful and very simple to use.

 One of the best advantages of this app is — you could search for prior art on multiple databases, which include the United States Patent Office (USPTO), the European Patent Office (EPO), the World Intellectual Property Organization (WIPO), and it even searches Google Patents.

 Further, the app does not require any additional signing procedures or passwords.
 Not just that, it also provides news and updates from USPTO, WIPO, and EPO.

 All these features in a single app, for free – Impressive!
 Get the app here.

 Relecura Patent Analytics

 ‘Relecura’ is another good app for conducting patent searches.
-It is an advanced app which helps in analyzing a set of patents together by creating graphs.
-It requires a valid email address for sign-up, which is required as it offers the ability to save the work done through this app on the smartphone, and access it using laptop or desktop later.
+It is an advanced app that helps in analyzing a set of patents together by creating graphs.
+It requires a valid email address for sign-up, which is required as it offers the ability to save the work done through this app on the smartphone, and access it using a laptop or desktop later.

 This app — similar to the previous one — provides you access to patents worldwide on your smartphone.
 Additionally, it helps you conduct advanced patent searches using complex query strings or fields on your smartphone.
 It offers all the benefits that you could get from any quality paid database for free.
 The best part: It allows you to export as many as 100 documents of patents sets through email.